 A guardian is a person appointed by the probate court to make

-personal and financial decisions for the incapacitaded person (I.P.), either due to
+personal and financial decisions for the ward, either due to

 age (minors), incapacity or mental illness.
 A guardian has custody

-of the person of the I.P. and can make all decisions concerning
+of the person of the ward and can make all decisions concerning